karjaneth/thingfilterer/README.md

 Navigate to `localhost:port`.
 You can type part of a country name to narrow down the list, and click any country to see more details.
 The data is pulled from an open API, supplemented with some additional data.

-## Known Bugs

-The data from the API isn't 100% complete, and some pieces of information are occasionally missing from the details.
-In the future it won't attempt to show data that it doesn't have.

-Cross-browser compatibility should be tested further.
-I've tested it in Chrome, Android Chrome, Firefox, and Edge successfully, but IE was a bust.
-That may be a lost cause given the web technologies in use, but it's worth noting.